-Swinburne University of Technology is committed to improving the accessibility of its website.
+Swinburne University of Technology is committed to improving the accessibility of our website.

-A new visual design is gradually being rolled out, which was built using accessibility principles and conforms to WCAG 2.0 Level A guidelines.
-The new design incorporates the following elements.
+A new visual design is gradually being rolled out, which is built using accessibility principles and conforms to WCAG 2.0 Level A guidelines.

 Fonts and text sizes on this site were selected to optimise readability for visitors with visual impairments on all devices.
 Text content is compatible with most screen readers.